-- Climate Protection Action Committee (CPAC) CDD staff will ensure that annual progress updates proceed and are reviewed by CPAC to ensure accountability and transparency. - Resilient Cambridge The climate adaptation plan resulting from the Climate Change Preparedness and Vulnerability Assessment with a range of recommendations for buildings in Cambridge, including energy resilience. - Envision Cambridge The citywide plan adopted in 2019 centered on the core values of livability, diversity and equity, economic opportunity, sustainability and resilience, community health and wellbeing, and learning. the plan includes goals, indicators, and targets for climate and environment. - City Council Climate Crisis Working Group A group of community advocates and local and state climate experts working over the course of fall 2021 to provide a prioritized list of specific actions the City can take to address the urgent challenge of climate change.
+- Climate Protection Action Committee (CPAC) CDD staff will ensure that annual progress updates proceed and are reviewed by CPAC to ensure accountability and transparency. - Resilient Cambridge The climate adaptation plan resulting from the Climate Change Preparedness and Vulnerability Assessment with a range of recommendations for buildings in Cambridge, including energy resilience. - Envision Cambridge The citywide plan adopted in 2019 centered on the core values of livability, diversity and equity, economic opportunity, sustainability and resilience, community health and wellbeing, and learning.
+The plan includes goals, indicators, and targets for climate and environment, including a 2030 emissions reduction target of 50% below 2012 levels. - City Council Climate Crisis Working Group A group of community advocates and local and state climate experts working over the course of fall 2021 to provide a prioritized list of specific actions the City can take to address the urgent challenge of climate change.